Multi-view biomedical foundation models for molecule-target and property prediction: Results

 \subsection{Pre-trained models learn comprehensive embeddings}

-Image, Graph and Text are intrinsically different views of chemical structure.
+Image, Graph and Text offer intrinsically different views of chemical structure.
 However, it is expected that there is at least some overlap in their description of the embedding space.
-In order to characterize the pre-trained embeddings, we compute the correlation between their Euclidean distances in Fig. \ref{fig:modelembeds}C. The embeddings are derived from subset of $10,0000$ molecules sampled from the pre-training set.
-It can be seen that of the three single-view embeddings, Image is the most dissimilar.
-Text and Graph are highly correlated to each other ($c=0.7$), indicating that these two representations have a similar description of molecular similarity.
+We sample a subset of $10,0000$ molecules from the pre-training set to perform the following analysis.
+In order to characterize the pre-trained embeddings, we compute the correlation between their Euclidean distances in Fig. \ref{fig:modelembeds}C. It can be seen that of the three single-view embeddings, Image is the most distinct.
+Text and Graph are highly correlated to each other ($c=0.7$), indicating that these two representations have a comparable description of molecular similarity.

 Pre-trained molecular embeddings should ideally capture important aspects of the chemical structures of the underlying molecules.
-While there is no reliable way of directly measuring this, comparison with fingerprints that have been developed by domain experts can serve as a sanity check on whether pre-trained embeddings are in line with chemical knowledge ~\cite{ross_large-scale_2022}.
-In Fig. \ref{fig:modelembeds}D the correlation coefficients of the single-view models with four common fingerprint descriptors (Morgan, atom pair, MACCS and topological torsion) are plotted.~\cite{nilakantan_topological_1987,carhart_atom_1985,durant_reoptimization_2002,rogers_extended-connectivity_2010}.
-As a point of reference, we first compute the correlation between these fingerprints, showing that they are, in general, only moderately correlated and yield a different description of the molecules (see Fig \ref{fig:modelembeds}C).
-The atom pair fingerprint exhibits the highest correlation to the others.
+While there is no absolute way of measuring this, comparison with fingerprints that have been developed by domain experts can serve as a sanity check on whether pre-trained embeddings are in line with chemical knowledge ~\cite{ross_large-scale_2022}.
+Four common fingerprint descriptors (Morgan, atom pair, MACCS and topological torsion) are chosen for this purpose~\cite{nilakantan_topological_1987,carhart_atom_1985,durant_reoptimization_2002,rogers_extended-connectivity_2010}.
+We first compute the correlation between fingerprints, and while the atom pair fingerprint is most correlated with the others, overall the chosen descriptors are moderately correlated and yield different descriptions of the molecules (see Fig. \ref{fig:modelembeds}C).